 4K Gaming PC - January 2017

-After a few years in which little happened in the area of PC displays, the 4K revolution is finally taking place.
-Graphics cards have to render four times as many pixels to drive a 4K display, while the game textures are only getting more detailed.
+4K monitors are getting cheaper and cheaper, while their sharpness can't be matched by normal displays.
+Graphics cards have to render four times as many pixels to drive a 4K display compared to a 'normal' Full HD panel, while the game textures are only getting more detailed.
 In short: you need real horse power to game in 4K.

 A fast processor and especially a graphics card is a must.
 However, the rest of the configuration needs to be balanced as well.
 Since many gamers prefer to overclock their PC to improve performance, it is important to choose a motherboard that is suitable for this.

 Having the right accessories is equally important.
 The goal of our 4K Gaming PC is to be able to run virtually all new PC titles on the highest settings.
 That means high graphics quality settings, a good frame rate, and surround sound.
 And let’s not forget a good gaming mouse and a decent keyboard with features to enhance your PC gaming experience.
 Besides that, a nice gaming monitor will also help bring your gaming experience to the next level.

 A dedicated 4K gaming PC is pretty expensive, but we try to make sure that our recommended system isn't over-the-top.
 Do you want to spend less?
 Check out our Budget 4K Gaming PC advice.

 Please note: the PC Buyer’s Guide is compiled based on independent component tests performed by Hardware.Info.
 If no new, superior products are released that should replace one or more of the components, then the component(s) will remain the same as the previous month.

 If you want to know more about how we compile our PC Buying guides, have a look at this article.